vitaly-t/spex/docs/concept/batch.md

 an array of promises, it becomes awkward to combine the logic into one meaningful result, and certainly not without a loss in performance.

-And this is where method [batch] comes into play:
+And this is where method [batch] helps:

 * It settles all of the promises in the array
 * It resolves in same way as `promise.all` when each value in the array resolves